xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 - On your PC, open the SimplyModbus Client from Programs -> SimplyModbus and adjust to following settings:

    - mode = TCP
-   - IP Address = user ip address provided in main.xc
+   - IP Address = user ip address provided in app_modbus_tcp.xc
    - Port = 502 (Modbus Listening Port)

 - Alternatively, load the read_coil configuration file from $\\app_modbus_tcp\\simplymodbus_config\\ and click CONNECT.